jdc-cunningham/drawing-notes-app/README.md

 ### Issues

 This code is problematic, specifically the variable/state handling.
-When you change colors the first pixel laid down is the default eg. black.